Welcome to today's edition of the Rush 24-7 podcast.

 U.S. households' median income is $49,000.

-The big difference between the official deficit and uh standard accounting is that Congress exempts itself from including the cost of promised retirement benefits, meaning they don't have to count Social Security.
+The big difference between the official deficit and standard accounting is that Congress exempts itself from including the cost of promised retirement benefits, meaning they don't have to count Social Security.

-No, then you know Net Social Social Security's always been off budget.
+Social Security has always been off budget.

 And they've been able to take money.